I’m Ann Levine

 I Make Law Admissions Personal

 In addition to the success stories and track records of my clients, I pride myself on the fact that many of my clients become lifelong friends, and I still keep in touch with many of them.
-Each year I pick a couple to continue working with me as proofreaders while they are in law school.
-This year alone I attended two weddings of former clients – I love that I get invited to law school graduations and swearing-in ceremonies too.
+I’ve attended the weddings of several former clients!
 Applying to law school is the first step in your career and I am honored to be part of it.